mrpmorris/Fluxor/Source/Tutorials/01-BasicConcepts/01A-StateActionsReducersTutorial/README.md

 - Create a folder named `Store`.
 - Within that folder create another folder named `CounterUseCase`.
-- Within the `CounterUseCase` folder create a new class named `CounterState`.
+- Within the `CounterUseCase/` folder create a new class named `CounterState`.
 This is the class that will hold the values of your state to be displayed in your application.

 ```c#